Mental health in sport

 A mental health professional

 if you are struggling with your emotions, there is no shame in seeking wellbeing support from a professional.
-Your organisation might have an Employee Assistance Programme, dedicated wellbeing personnel, or connections with other organisations.
-Of course, you can also seek support from your GP or other mental health organisations too.
+Your organisation might have an Employee Assistance Programme, mental health first aiders, or connections with other organisations.
+You can also seek support from your GP or other mental health organisations too.

 If you are in a crisis and need to talk to someone right now, contact Samaritans, 24 hours a day, 365 days a year, by calling 116 123, or emailing jo@samaritans.org.
-You should also call 999 if you do not feel that you can keep yourself safe from harm.
+You should also call 999 if you feel that you cannot keep yourself safe from harm.

 PAPYRUS debrief service